-Artists Fiona Bailey and Shona Illingworth worked with young people to create a web-based public artwork as part of the inSite Commissions.
+Talking & Thinking Space was a participatory digital arts project set up to explore ideas of locality and a sense of place in Oxford from the perspective of young people.
+Artists Fiona Bailey and Shona Illingworth worked with young participants to create a web-based public artwork as part of the inSite Commissions.

 Talking and Thinking Space

 This project was supported by Arts Council England (RALP), East Oxford Action (SRB), Carnegie UK Trust, Oxfordshire County Council and Oxford City Council.